gaissmai/bart/README.md

 # Example for AMD64, choose v2/v3/v4 to match your CPU features.
 GOAMD64=v3 go build
 ```

-## Bitset Efficiency

-Due to the novel path compression, BART always operates on a fixed internal 256-bit length.
-Critical loops over these bitsets can be unrolled for additional speed,
+Critical loops over these fixed-size bitsets can be unrolled for additional speed,
 ensuring predictable memory access and efficient use of CPU pipelines.

 ```go